 Executive Committee Meeting (via Zoom)

-February 18, 2025 --- ANNUAL Membership Meeting (via Zoom) February 25, 2025 --- Committee Meetings (via Zoom) Please contact your Committee Chair for dates and times |
+March 18, 2025 --- ANNUAL Membership Meeting (via Zoom) March 25, 2025 --- Committee Meetings (via Zoom) Please contact your Committee Chair for dates and times |

 NAACP DANE COUNTY SPEAKS OUT!